Henry Rowan: Philanthropy

+Rowan University

-In spring 1992, Rowan and his wife Betty pledged $100 million to Glassboro State College, which was renamed Rowan University the same year in his honor.
+In Spring 1992, Rowan and his wife Betty pledged $100 million to Glassboro State College in New Jersey, which was renamed Rowan College of New Jersey in his honor and later Rowan University.
 At the time, it was the largest gift to a public college in the history of higher education.
-The school now has an engineering building named after him.
+The school also has an engineering building named after him.